mikemcevoyiom/codex/README.md

    export INFLUX_URL=http://192.168.1.28:8086
  export INFLUX_ORG=my-org  # replace with your organization
   ```
-3. Run the uploader script manually, or let the application call it
+3. Run the uploader script manually, or simply exit the application to trigger
-   automatically after each HEVC conversion:
+   an automatic upload:
   ```bash
   python upload_to_influxdb.py
   ```